 There is good news for all parents and students who use the Scool subscription:

-The state capital Stuttgart and the districts of Esslingen, Ludwigsburg, Böblingen and Rems-Murr have decided to pay the monthly rate for the month of May.
-There will therefore be no debit at the beginning of this month for Scool subscriptions for which a debit was made in April.
+The state capital Stuttgart and the districts of Esslingen, Ludwigsburg, Böblingen and Rems-Murr have decided to take over the monthly rates for the months of May and June.
+Therefore, there will be no debit at the beginning of the respective month for Scool subscriptions for which a debit was made in April.
 You do not have to do anything for this.
 The validity of the Scool subscription remains uninterrupted.
 The costs will be borne by the state capital Stuttgart and the districts of the Verbundlandkreise, supported, among other things, by the emergency aid programme for families set up by the state.

 Until further notice, the SSB will open the doors of the light rail vehicles automatically at all stops.
 In buses the doors cannot be opened or closed automatically.

 If events in the NeckarPark are cancelled, the event lines U11 (Hauptbahnhof <-> NeckarPark (Stadium)) and U19 (Bad Cannstatt Wilhelmsplatz <-> NeckarPark (Stadium)) are also not running.